bentwheel/lgbtq-retirement-meps-analysis/README.md

 with the exception of Hispanic and non-Hispanic Asian groups, where there appears to be less adoption of same-sex marriages in the 18-65 age ranges in these race and ethnicity groupings.
-This could potentially could indicate a greater deal of social acceptance of same-sex marriages among non-Hispanic white populations.
+This could potentially indicate a greater deal of social acceptance of same-sex marriages among non-Hispanic white populations.

 This is an important point of discussion as it illustrates the need for researchers and policymakers to better understand the idea of